0-Celsius/UML-Degree-Pathway-Parser/timeline.md

 # timeline.md
 my personal file to remember what i need to fix and add etc, feel free to look through my thoughts

+# 07/25/2024
+## main
+    - started making a pre req checker
+    - kinda weird that in find_all_major, we do a save into undergrad_major class?
+        - should make a new class but idrc

+## additions
+    - added a pre-req finder
+    - added a total time function

+## problems
+    - add timers, which arent need
+        - defineitly slows the program down
+        - program is rpetty slow itself
+        - takes around what 6 >> 30 for big majors
+        - probably would be a great idea to asynchronous request for half of the urls when looking for pre reqs
+        - 30 fucking seconds for a big major like EECS
+            - do I care enough to reduce this time to probably like 1 to 5 seconds?
+                - no :/
+            - it takes the old version 40 seconds
+                - it was also opening tabs...
+                - 38 seconds for no open tabs...

 # 07/24/2024
 ## main
     - finished alot of things